TeamAtmosphere2024/Aegesis/README.md

 > *Instant income protection for Q-Commerce delivery partners - payouts in under 3 minutes, no paperwork.*

 ---
+### Few note for judges
+- The backend is deployed in Render so if you login it may take some time to wake up please wait for few minutes then refresh and use the app
+- To access the admin portal use this link https://aegesis-frontend.vercel.app/admin

 ## Table of Contents